highfrezh/ML-MODULAR-CODE/README.md

 - `POST /api/v1/predict` - Get a prediction for medical costs
 - `POST /api/v1/retrain` - Retrain the model with new data
-- `GET /api/v1/model/info` - Get information about the current model
-- `GET /api/v1/health` - Check if the API is running

 ## Environment Variables